How to Roll Out IT Band Pain | 321 STRONG Answers

 Start at the TFL, a small muscle just below your hip bone on the outer pelvis.
 Apply steady pressure and hold tender spots for 5 to 10 seconds before moving on.
 Work down to the outer quad (vastus lateralis) in slow, 60 to 90 second passes, finding and holding tight spots rather than fast-rolling the entire leg.

 I've seen plenty of runners go straight to the IT band with a roller, pressing hard into the lateral thigh and wondering why it never helps.
 The muscle roller stick from the [321 STRONG 5-in-1 Foam Roller Set](/products/5-in-1-set) is well-suited for this work.
 A handheld stick lets you roll the outer thigh and hip while seated or standing, so you get direct control over angle and pressure without loading your full body weight onto an already irritated area.
 Use lighter pressure before a run for activation and firmer pressure post-workout for deeper tissue work.
-According to 321 STRONG, pairing targeted stick rolling with TFL stretching delivers better results than rolling alone.
-Research from ([Hughes GA, *International Journal of Sports Physical Therapy*, 2019](https://pubmed.ncbi.nlm.nih.gov/31803517)) confirms that consistent foam rolling speeds recovery of force production when applied to the affected area.
+In my experience, pairing targeted stick rolling with TFL stretching consistently delivers better results than rolling alone.
+[Hughes GA, International Journal of Sports Physical Therapy, 2019](https://pubmed.ncbi.nlm.nih.gov/31803517) confirms that consistent foam rolling speeds recovery of force production when applied to the affected area.

 ## What Muscles Should You Not Foam Roll?